LordDemonos/Quarm.Guide/wiki/epics/magician.md

 [Master of Elements](https://www.pqdi.cc/npc/71040) is a giant air elemental that spawns on Quest Island.
 If he is not up, you can say "I want to see the master" to [Kihun Solstin](https://www.pqdi.cc/npc/71055) to spawn him.

 ![Mage-1.0-Item.jpg](/assets/images/epics/magician/Mage-1.0-Item.jpg)

+_Submit your own Epic screenshots to display here!_